 Eclipse is a Java-based IDE from IBM being developed in an Open Source model.

 JBuilder is Borland's integrated development environment.
-The Foundation Edition is also on Athena, but the version we have is somewhat dated.
+The Foundation Edition is also on Athena, but the version we have is old.

 A great deal is available on the Web; a few starting points are below: